 Of course, head injuries have well-known and potentially long-lasting impacts that affect everything from a person’s mental health and memory to their physical well-being.
 As with physical damage, these issues may potentially get in the way of a person’s ability to support themselves financially.

-The amount of money that recovery costs can also be a lot to deal with, which is why many people will pursue damages.
+The amount of money that recovery costs can also be a lot to deal with, which is why many people will pursue damages for a personal injury.